This technology arose in response to the need for specific genetic segments in sufficient quantities for biochemical analysis.

-The growing bacterial culture replicates the foreign DNA, along with the vector, in hundreds of copies per cell.
+The growing bacterial culture replicates the foreign DNA and the vector in hundreds of copies per cell.
 This process produces multiple and identical clones of the original recombinant molecule.

 It is easy to harvest vectors from the bacterial culture and release the foreign DNA fragments amplified with the same restriction enzyme used to insert the original DNA fragment into the vector.

-For the analysis of long stretches of DNA, eukaryotic vectors that can grow in yeast that can contain megabases of foreign DNA have been developed.
+To analyze long stretches of DNA, eukaryotic vectors that can grow in yeast containing megabases of foreign DNA have been developed.

 These vectors mimic the chromosomal structure of the yeast, so they replicate together with the native yeast chromosomes each time a yeast cell is divided.

-Yeast Artificial Chromosomes, or YACs, are often the only way to clone extremely large genes, including huge introns, all in one continuous piece.
+Yeast Artificial Chromosomes, or YACs, are often the only way to clone substantial genes, including huge introns, all in one continuous piece.

-YACs also provide a way to propagate DNA in a eukaryotic cell , where the modification of DNA, an important part of the eukaryotic genetic regulatory machinery, is more likely to be retained (more on this later).
+YACs also provide a way to propagate DNA in a eukaryotic cell.
+The modification of DNA, an essential part of the eukaryotic genetic regulatory machinery, is more likely to be retained (more on this later).

-YACs are increasingly useful in many ongoing genomic projects, since we intend to understand the meta-structure of chromosomes, where the location and disposition of genes within the “junk” DNA that surrounds them may contain regulatory information not yet discovered for the packaging and accessibility.
+YACs are increasingly valuable for many ongoing genomic projects since we intend to understand the meta-structure of chromosomes, where the location and disposition of genes within the “junk” DNA that surrounds them may contain regulatory information not yet discovered for the packaging and accessibility.

 Amplification of recombinant DNA

-The DNA segment to be amplified is separated from the surrounding genomic DNA by cleavage of restriction enzymes, which often produces staggered or sticky ends.
+The DNA segment to be amplified is separated from the surrounding genomic DNA by cleavage of restriction enzymes, which often produce staggered or sticky ends.

 The plasmid vector (brown) is prepared to accept the isolated genomic DNA fragment by cutting the circular plasmid DNA at a single site with the same restriction enzyme.

-Generating adhesive ends that are complementary to the adhesive ends of the genomic DNA fragment.
+It generates sticky ends that complement the sticky ends of the genomic DNA fragment.

 This recombinant DNA molecule is then introduced into the bacteria that can absorb the plasmid DNA and then replicate the plasmid as the culture grows.